Horse64/core.horse64.org/docs/Features.md

 Technical specifications
 ------------------------

-There's also [a more technical summary that gets you to the formal language specifications](/docs/Language%20Specs/Overview.md).
+There's also [a more technical summary and specs here]( /docs/Language%20Specs/Overview.md).